microsoft/malmo/MalmoEnv/README.md

 # MalmoEnv #

-MalmoEnv is an OpenAI "gym" like Python Environment for Malmo/Minecraft, directly implemented Python to Java Minecraft.
+MalmoEnv is an OpenAI "gym" Python Environment for Malmo/Minecraft, directly implemented Python to Java Minecraft.

-A python "gym env" is created and used to run an agent in a Malmo mission.
-Each env has a remote Minecraft instance associated to it (by DNS name or IP and Port).
+A Python "gym env" can be created and used to run an agent in a Malmo mission.
+Each such env has a remote Minecraft instance associated to it (by DNS name or IP and Port).
 For multi-agent missions, the first agent's (role 0) Minecraft client instance is used as a coordinator to allow all agents to rendezvous on mission starts (i.e. on env resets).

-As it's python only, you just need this one package, its direct dependencies and (Java) Minecraft!
+As it's pure Python, you just need this one package, its direct dependencies and (Java) Minecraft!
 Example missions, including some from the 2018 MarLo competition can be found in the "missions" directory.

 ## Examples of use: ##

 Install dependencies:

-Java8 JDK, python3, git
+Java8 JDK ([AdoptOpenJDK](https://adoptopenjdk.net/)), python3, git

 `pip3 install gym lxml numpy pillow`